ethereum/eth2.0-onboarding/docs/phase_0.md

 The beacon chain is the core system-level blockchain for Ethereum 2.0.
 The name has its origins in the idea of a [random beacon](https://csrc.nist.gov/projects/interoperable-randomness-beacons)-- a beacon that provides a source of randomness to the rest of the system -- but it could just as easily have been called the "system chain", "spine chain", or something similar.

-A major part of the work of the beacon chain is storing and managing the registry of validators -- the set of nodes that have placed the required stake of 32 Ether, and who are responsible for running the Ethereum 2.0 system.
+A major part of the work of the beacon chain is storing and managing the registry of validators -- the set of participants who have placed the required stake of 32 Ether, and who are responsible for running the Ethereum 2.0 system.

 This registry is used to: